olulesi/sei-project-1/README.md

 #### Moving Rotation keys

 For the shape rotation feature I made it the arrow up key.
-This works because it changes the index of the current rotation so it maps through the rotations array of that shape constantly providing a different rotation.
+This works because it changes the index of the current rotation mapping through the rotations array of that shape constantly providing a different rotation.

 ```
 case 38: // arrow up